Is an IRA right for you?

-If you're looking to save more for retirement, or want to maximize your tax savings, you may want to consider an individual retirement account (IRA).
-An IRA is a retirement savings account that offers special tax treatment to help you save for the long term.
+If you're looking to save more for retirement or want to maximize your tax savings, consider an IRA—an Individual Retirement Account that offers tax advantages to help you save for the long term.

-You can set up a traditional IRA, a Roth IRA or both.
-They offer two different kinds of tax advantages that may allow your savings to grow more quickly than it might in a taxable account.
+Traditional IRAs and Roth IRAs have different benefits, and they offer two different kinds of tax advantages that may allow your savings to grow more quickly than it might in a taxable account.

-Traditional IRA — Pay your taxes later.
-Contributions to a traditional IRA may be fully or partially tax deductible, so your contributions may lower your taxable income if you meet certain requirements.
-Your money will continue to grow tax-deferred until you start taking withdrawals.
-You'll generally pay a penalty if you take the money out before age 59½ and must take the yearly required minimum distributions by age 70½.
+Your money will grow tax-deferred until you start taking withdrawals.
+You'll generally pay a penalty if you take the money out before age 59½ and must take yearly required minimum distributions starting the year you reach age 70½.

 - You've changed jobs, and you still have money in your old employer's plan.
-You may want to consider rolling roll your plan balance into an IRA.
+You may want to consider rolling over your plan’s balance into an IRA.

-- You're looking for more ways to save on taxes.
-You may be able to lower your taxable income by putting money in a traditional IRA.
+- You're looking for ways to save on taxes.
+You may be able to deduct some or all of your IRA contributions from your taxes, depending on your circumstances..

 - You want to save more for retirement.
 Maybe you don't have a workplace retirement plan.
-Or, perhaps you want to save more than you're allowed to in your employer's plan.
+Or maybe you want to save more than you're allowed in your employer's plan.

 - You're nearing retirement.
 You may want to gather multiple retirement savings accounts into one so you can better manage your money in retirement.